benbrastmckie/ModalHistory/README.md

   - Using the model-checker to implement a semantics
   - Other projects with approval

-In addition to the weekly readings, the [second](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/problem_sets/02_pset/axiomatic_proofs.md), [third](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/problem_sets/03_pset/semantic_proofs.md), and [fifth](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/problem_sets/05_pset/counterfactual_semantics.md) problem sets will draw from the [Logic Notes](https://github.com/benbrastmckie/LogicNotes) (changes are underway).
+In addition to the weekly readings, the [problem sets](https://github.com/benbrastmckie/ModalHistoryPrivate?tab=readme-ov-file#problem-sets) will draw from the [Logic Notes](https://github.com/benbrastmckie/LogicNotes) (changes are underway).

-It will be important to be able to push and pull changes with Git so that I can see your contributions to the eight collaborative [problem sets](https://github.com/benbrastmckie/ModalHistoryPrivate?tab=readme-ov-file#problem-sets) (details on how to do this is covered in the first problem set).
+It will be important to be able to push and pull changes with Git so that I can see your contributions to the eight collaborative problem sets (details on how to do this is covered in the first problem set).

 ### Tooling